pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Solution

-To increase the Cartographer Convention controller manager memory limit via the TAP values.yaml.
+To increase the Cartographer Convention controller manager memory, use the `values.yaml` file.
 For example:

 - To increase the memory limit for convention server, see [Increase the memory limit for convention server](#increase-server).
 - To increase the memory limit for convention webhook servers, such as app-live-view-conventions, spring-boot-webhook, and developer-conventions/webhook, see [Increase the memory limit for convention webhook servers](#increase-webhook).